abesford/seizzmic-site-0c00b/src/pages/where-we-work.md

     title: We work with all kinds of ambitious organisations.
     content: >
       We help public and private sector organisations, large and small, and we understand the very different challenges they face.
-We don't think
-      one-size-fits-all: we bring our deep expertise to help you find the right answers for your specific context.
+One size doesn't fit all.
+We bring our deep expertise to help you find the right answers for your specific context.
     background: gray
     actions:
       - label: Get in touch